Outreach

 Neutrino game: interact with neutrons around you to avoid being destroybed by the charge-current force.
 Developed by Sunil.

-Hyper-Kamiokande virtual reality: Observe the inside of the Super-Kamiokande neutrino detector with virtual reality goggles ( by Queen Mary).
+Hyper-Kamiokande virtual reality: View of the inside of the Super-Kamiokande neutrino detector with a VR experience developed by the Queen Mary University group.
+See the preview video.

 Modellng the Invisible (2017) showed the public how particle physicists can learn about fundamental physics from particle collisions at the Large Hadron Collider.
 The engineers at the Physics department helped build a toy model of a dark matter experiment.
 The public could then control the design of their own detector and attempt to discover the simulated dark matter.
 The exhibition was organized by the Institute for Particle Physics Phenomenology at Durham University, see their outreach video.